alan-turing-institute/environment-and-sustainability-gc-community/README.md

-# Environment and Sustainability Grand Challenge - Team Repo
+# Environment and Sustainability Grand Challenge - Community Repo
-Team repo for contributors to the Turing Environment and Sustainability Grand Challenge (E&S GC)
+Commuity repo for contributors to the Turing Environment and Sustainability Grand Challenge (E&S GC)

 ## The Problem:
 Briefly describe what issue you are trying to address with this material